asidiki/NGINX-INGRESS/README.md

 - Deploy two basic Nginx Pods as microservices with the help of ConfigMaps in the default namespace.
 - Deploy Nginx Ingress controller in its dedicated namespace.
 - Create first Ingress and route traffic to these services using nginx ingress controller.
-- Deploy Prometheus and Grafana in the logging namespace, route traffic to these pods using Nginx Ingress controller.
+- Deploy Prometheus and Grafana in the monitoring namespace, route traffic to these pods using Nginx Ingress controller.
 - Setup Grafana dashboard for EKS cluster monitoring.

 ## Steps: